BenjaminLSchwab/JobPlacementDashboard/README.md

     ReviewPicture = (reviewPicture == null) ?
 ReviewPicture = null : ReviewPicture = reviewPicture.Path;

  ### Meetup API
 I was tasked with fixing a parial view that displays information from Meetup.com.
 A previous developer had attempted the story with limited results.
-The meetup info could only be retrieved once per hour, so My solution was to request meetup's info and save the results to a database.
+The meetup info could only be retrieved once per hour,my solution was to request meetup's info and save the results to a database.
 Whenever the API denied a request, the controller would use the latest data that had been saved.
-This also meant I had to make sure the controller filter out events that had already passed.
-Because multiple meetup groups sometimes post the same event, or would have several entries for a weekly event, I also had to filter duplicate events and display the earliest one.
+I also had to make sure the controller filtered out events that had already passed.

     public PartialViewResult _MeetUpApi()
         {